1976–77 National Camogie League: Replay

-The replay took place at Semple stadium, with the Upperchurch-Drombane youth band leading the pre match parade.
+The replay took place at Semple stadium, with the Upperchurch–Drombane youth band leading the pre match parade.

 Maol Muire Tynan scored a goal after just 20 seconds, setting the pattern for the game as a confident Tipperary side, despite playing into the breeze kept their rivals under pressure.
 They had a second goal from Maura Hogan but Wexford kept their hopes alive when Kit Codd scored a goal just before half time.

-Maol Muire Tynan scored another quick Tipperary goal at the start of the second half and the issue was put beyond doubt shortly afterwards when Deirdre Lane scored Tipperary's fourth goal.
+Maol Muire Tynan scored another quick Tipperary goal at the start of the second half and the issue was put beyond doubt shortly afterwards when Deidre Lane scored Tipperary's fourth goal.
 The Nenagh Guardian reported:

 On the day Tipperary were the better side, using the bal intelligently and generally showing greater earnestness in their endeavours.

 Aftermath

-Maol Muire Tynan later became a successful journalist with the Sunday Press and Sunday Business Post.
+Maol Muire Tynan later became a journalist with the Sunday Press and Sunday Business Post.
 Liz Howard later went on to become president of the Camogie Association.